 Prescription Drugs Reviews and Comparisons

-Comparisons of antibiotics efficacy, side effects in the treatment of specific infections.
+Head-to-head comparisons of medications cover indications & uses, mechanism of action, side effects, efficacy in the treatment of specific infections.

 - Amoxicillin vs Cefuroxime

 - Amoxicillin vs Penicillin

 - Amoxicillin vs Augmentin

 - Augmentin vs Cefdinir